cherryliuliuchen/SeleniumHomework/README.md

 # Selenium Homework
-This is a Selenium demo to test the create product function on e-commerce website
+This is a Selenium demo to test the product creation function on e-commerce website.